calydia/blog-forestry-gatsby/src/pages/posts/fighting-exhaustion.md

   it from getting worse or make things any easier.
 I try saying no to extra work, but then I often end up&nbsp;taking the offered work anyway because of reasons like "there's no one else" or "it just has to be done" or "we're all busy".
 I'm not saying that those sentences aren't true, because they&nbsp;are.
-It just makes me feel like I'm not being heard or being taken seriously.
+I've noticed that there basically always is someone who is at least almost at their breaking point.
+Those sentences just make me feel like I'm not being heard or being taken seriously.
 I used to think&nbsp;it was my fault that the workload kept piling on, that maybe I wasn't fast enough or talented enough because not everyone was at their breaking point.
 Thankfully I've&nbsp;realised&nbsp;that those things have nothing to do with this.
 It's just my impostor syndrome talking and some people have a more healthy point of view to work vs private life than I've had.
 I've always put the company and its clients above my wellbeing.
 And that mistake is mine alone.</p><p>One seemingly harmless behaviour of mine is that I pretty much always cancel my plans if someone wants to have a meeting at an inconvenient time.
 This, at first, seems like it doesn't matter, it's only one time.
 But then it happens again and again and again.
 It becomes a pattern, and&nbsp;it disrupts my personal life more than you'd think.
 I haven't taken this behaviour as seriously as I should have done a long time ago.</p><p>When the deadlines&nbsp;close&nbsp;in, I usually start working longer days automatically&nbsp;to try&nbsp;to somehow get everything done.
 This ultimately leads to a situation where I don't have time or the energy to exercise or&nbsp;do anything else either.
 For example, my fiancé was telling me all spring that it's weird and a shame that I don't teach myself anything new or do anything tech-related in my spare time anymore.
   And the only answer I could give was that I just don't have the energy for it.
 And we've had the similar conversations before, this wasn't the first time I've driven myself to exhaustion.</p><p>But even so,&nbsp;when I&nbsp;see the symptoms happening, I don't think it will end up as bad as the previous time or I just dismiss it because things need to get done whatever it takes.
 I haven't taken this issue seriously&nbsp;enough.
   Maybe if I finally start taking this as seriously as I should, I can affect my workload better, too.
 Nobody at the workplace wants things to get as bad for me as they've gotten this spring, I'm sure of it.
 So maybe if I&nbsp;take&nbsp;the first symptoms seriously myself, other people will too.
 And maybe then I can ask for help a little sooner, it would be nice to get help before things go too far.</p><h2>The revelation I had about things this spring</h2><p>I visited a rival company this spring, or I suppose it was summer.
 I talked to a developer who said that he would feel sad if he wouldn't be able to concentrate on a site or a task for a longer&nbsp;period of&nbsp;time.
 He wouldn't want&nbsp;to&nbsp;work on several projects in one day.
-That's when I first&nbsp;realised&nbsp;that I&nbsp;actually&nbsp;felt the same way.&nbsp;That&nbsp;I had&nbsp;to hop&nbsp;between projects (maybe not even getting to work two hours on each) was one&nbsp;reason&nbsp;I felt the workload so badly.&nbsp;At that time I&nbsp;put my foot down and told my project managers that the two projects they
+  That's when I first&nbsp;realised&nbsp;that I&nbsp;actually&nbsp;felt the same way.&nbsp;That&nbsp;I
+  had&nbsp;to hop&nbsp;between projects (maybe not even getting to work two hours on each) was one&nbsp;reason&nbsp;I felt the workload so badly.&nbsp;At that time I&nbsp;put my foot down and told my project managers that the two projects they